package spark

 If the save method cannot correctly infer the DataConverter from the layer content type, the application will be required to provide the DataConverter using the withDataConverter method.

-LayerUpdater extends AnyRef
+- trait LayerUpdater extends AnyRef

 Trait to represent a layer updater to mutate a layer by deleting some partitions